Chapter

 proteins, making them available for other kinds of work, such as cell

 maintenance, much of which is epigenetic.
-Epigenetics – the prefix:
+In epigenetics – the prefix:

-“Epi-” means that something is occurring at, near or against the
+to this definition, something is occurring at, near or against the genes to influence

-will be!
-For example, when our brains develop during our critical period
+behavioral traits will be!
+For example, when our brains develop during

-between the ages of 0-5, it forms around environmental conditions of the
+our critical period between the ages of 0-5, it forms around

-influences on the gene.
-Eva Jablonka and Marion Lamb say we do.
+vulnerable to environmental change.
+Eva Jablonka and Marion Lamb say we

 …For